MarcusTL12/the-kingdom-of-algorithmia/README.md

 # the-kingdom-of-algorithmia
-Solution so the Everyone Codes event "The Kingdom of Algorithmia" in julia
+Solution so the Everyone Codes event "The Kingdom of Algorithmia".